ramclen/documenting-dev/blog-posts/understanding-redux/understanding-redux.md

 }
 ```

-- [Store](https://redux.js.org/basics/store) is the object that keep control everything around the state.
+- [Store](https://redux.js.org/basics/store) is the object that keep control over the state.
 So if you need, update the sate, listen changes, etc. the state is your guy.
 It is a singleton, that means that we only have one in our application.

 ## Pu...
 Pure Functions?

-Pure functions is a concept that comes from functional programming.
-This concept mean that a function should do not produce any external side effect (Change or read global values, make api calls, write or read files, etc).
+Pure functions is a term that comes from functional programming.
+This term means that a function should do not produce any external side effect (Change or read global values, make API calls, write or read files, etc).

 That means that pure functions are [deterministic](https://en.wikipedia.org/wiki/Deterministic_system).
-In other words, that you can know the output from specific inputs.
+In other words, you can know the output from specific inputs.
 This is key when you want to keep something like your application state under control.

 ## Ehm, What is functional programming?

-This need more time to explain it but I will give you few things to understand more lees what we are talking about.
+This may take more time to explain it, but I will give you few things to understand a bit what we are talking about.

 Functional programming is a paradigm that avoid changing state and mutable data.
 It create solutions treating the software as compound of mathematical functions (or pure functions).

 So if you compare with Object Oriented is probably really different.
 If you would like to know more about Functional Programming [here](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) is a place to start.